Memory Care Costs in 2024

 Median Memory Care Cost

 Memory care costs run higher than many other types of senior care, such as assisted living and adult day care, because of the specialized nature of memory care.
 The costs of memory care can differ significantly across states.
 Individuals in the mild to moderate stages of dementia can live within the general population of an assisted living community until the need for supervision becomes too great.
 However, as the disease progresses to its mid or late stages, they may need to move to a nursing home, a memory care community, or a skilled nursing care facility.
-Memory care communities come in many forms: a secured section within an assisted living community or an entirely independent facility focusing solely on memory care.
+Memory care communities come in many forms: a secured section within an assisted living community or an independent facility focusing solely on memory care.
 These communities prioritize the safety and well-being of residents, which is evident in their infrastructure and services.

 Key features of memory care facilities include: